 - Put all of the ingredients for the pork in a slow cooker.
 Cook on high 4 hours or low 6-8 hours.
 Remove the meat and shredded.
 Store the meat in a covered bowl, adding plenty of juices from the crockpot to moisten, until ready to make the pizza.

 - Heat the oven to 425°F with the pizza stone in the oven.
 Heat an extra 10-15 minutes to ensure the stone is thoroughly heated.

 - Meanwhile, combine the mustard and cream in a small bowl.
 Prepare the rest of the ingredients for easy pizza assembly.

-Spread the mustard sauce.
-Layer 1/2 c Swiss cheese and 1 cup mozzarella.
+- Spread the mustard sauce.
+Layer 1/2 cup Swiss cheese and 1 cup mozzarella.
 Layer half the pork and all of the ham, pickles, roasted pepper, and onion.
-Top with the remaining 1/2 c Swiss cheese and 1 cup mozzarella cheese.
+Top with the remaining 1/2 cup Swiss cheese and 1 cup mozzarella cheese.

-Bake at 425F for 13-15 minutes until cheese is melted and lightly browned and crust is cooked through and golden.
+- Bake at 425°F for 13-15 minutes until cheese is melted and lightly browned and crust is cooked through and golden.
 Enjoy this Cuban pizza awesomeness immediately.
-Yields 4 servings.